How to Handle Itchy Skin During Pregnancy?

 Add Cornflour To Your Bath

 Another natural remedy?
 Sprinkle cornflour into your bath.
 Studies do not support this, but it is believed that it may help alleviate some of the itch.
+Please check with your doctor before doing this.

 If your itching is caused by a medical condition such as cholestasis, there is only so much you can do to avoid it.
 However, if the itching is caused by skin stretching, there are a few techniques to keep it at bay:

-• Use a humidifier in your bedroom: This may help restore moisture to the air—and your skin
+• Use a humidifier in your bedroom: This may help restore moisture to the air and your skin

 • Take a brief Shower: Aim for 10 minutes or less, and avoid using really hot water, which might irritate your skin